“Teamwork, teamwork, that’s what it takes.”

 The same pattern of improved accuracy after group discussion occurred in every workshop, with a mean improvement in group accuracy of over 20%.
 Only once (when forecasting whether Nicolas Maduro would remain in power in Venezuela) did participants become, on average, less accurate after the second round of forecasting.
 But for wide-ranging topics illustrated below, the structured teaming experience helped groups make better forecasts.

 Labour Government in the UK: Accuracy Up 76%

 AWS Share of Cloud Computing Market: Accuracy Up 88%

 US Beef Consumption in 2018: Accuracy Up 97%

-You can experience the power of groups thinking together at one of Good Judgment’s upcoming public workshops in Washington, DC (September 19th), London (September 26th), and New York City (October 17th).
+You can experience the power of groups thinking together at one of Good Judgment’s upcoming public workshops in Chicago (November 19) and San Francisco (January 31, 2020).

 Or contact us to arrange a private workshop specially tailored for your organization.

 The Power of Groups Thinking Together … without Groupthink